-We recognized asset impairments, restructuring, and other special charges of \$21.7 million and \$23.8 million in the first quarter of 2013 and 2012, respectively.
-The 2013 charges related to severance costs for actions the company is taking, primarily outside the U.S., to reduce its cost structure and global workforce.
-The 2012 charges primarily relate to a change in our estimates of returned product related to the withdrawal of Xigris[TM] from the market during the fourth quarter of 2011.
+We recognized asset impairments, restructuring, and other special charges of \$63.5 million and no charges for the quarters ended June 30, 2013 and 2012, respectively, and \$85.2 million and \$23.8 million for the six months ended June 30, 2013 and 2012, respectively.
+The 2013 charges related primarily to costs associated with the anticipated closure of a packaging and distribution facility in Germany and to severance costs for actions the company is taking, primarily outside the U.S., to reduce its cost structure and global workforce.
+The 2012 charges primarily relate to a change in our estimates of returned product related to the withdrawal of XigrisTM from the market during the fourth quarter of 2011.